 For as long as I can remember, I just have not been good enough.
 It started as early as age 8, when I broke my mother’s heart with this realization.
 Since then, I forced myself into typical sports where I was never going to fit in.
 I failed to recognize accomplishments in the moment and chose instead to compare myself to an evermore elite group.
 And because I love climbing more than all else, it has the potential to highlight that I am just not good enough.
 The weight of human eyes, their judgement, real and imagined, is always there.
 My fear of not being good enough is stronger than any emotion.
 It starts as a sinking in the pit of my stomach, rises hot through my chest, and finds its way out as the dark look on my face.
 It brings out the parts of me that I wish away in shame.
 Hiding myself, I lash out and find any way I can to make my shortcomings someone else’s doing.
 No one is safe, not even my closest and most loved.

 The first time I was truly able to escape the fear of not being good enough was on Cannon Cliff in the White Mountains of New Hampshire.
 It was my first year of climbing and my partner and I had hastily picked out the destination after bailing for weather further north.
 It was going to be my first time on a big wall, and even though it is not world class tall, Cannon has a reputation for unprotected sections, unsuspected storms, and falling rock.
 The path around my strongest fear was through real fear, as opposed to the fear that is a figment of my imagination.
-On Cannon, I found it impossible to think about the fear of not living up to others’ expectations faded as my mind grappled with a larger beast.
+On Cannon, the fear of not living up to others’ expectations faded as my mind grappled with a larger beast.

-Real fear kept me awake as I lay cramped, trying to sleep in the back of my wagon at the trailhead, and it stuck with me until I took the sharp end.
-The start of our route had many pitches of slabby, confusing route finding and due to our very early start, some very damp conditions.
+Real fear kept me awake as I lie cramped, trying to sleep in the back of my wagon at the trailhead.
+It stuck with me until I took the sharp end.
+The start of our route had many pitches of slabby, confusing route finding and due to our very early start, some damp conditions.
 On the second pitch, on my very first move after taking the sharp end of the rope, we encountered what was to be the wettest and most difficult to protect piece of the whole day.
 A holdless friction slab up to an overlap that was equally holdless until you could throw for a tantalizing hand crack in the distance.
-Even on the dryest days, you would think twice.
+Even on the driest of days, you would think twice.
 As a brand new climber, 15 feet from the belay with no gear, feet skating over the slimy rock, hands unable to find a hold, let alone dry ground, I should have thought more than twice.
 My partner had just backed down from the move to build a lower belay, and upon my arrival, was debating whether this move was worth it.
+Should we turn back?

 The mere hint from my partner that the route doesn’t go for us could have sealed our fate, but I had put myself in a position of commitment.
 I could back down to the world of people and judgment, to the world of my imagined fears.
 Or I could continue up into the real fear of the alone.